-2. We are part of an eternal family, the family of God.
-If we have been born again, we have been placed in the family of God.
+2. In Christ, we are part of an eternal family.
+If we have been born again, we have entered into the family of God.
 Which means we have a whole lot of mothers and fathers and brothers and sisters and children.
+And this will be true forever!